-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to general anesthesia may increase the risk for birth defects over that background risk.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet talks about exposure to general anesthesia in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

 What is general anesthesia?